 Clinical Health Psychology Fellowship Program

-Program Description: The Postdoctoral Fellowship in Clinical Health Psychology at Brooke Army Medical Center (BAMC) facilities is an intensive, 2-year training program designed to assist psychologists in acquiring advanced competencies and specialized training skills in clinical health psychology.
+Program Description: The Postdoctoral Fellowship in Clinical Health Psychology at Brooke Army Medical Center (BAMC) is an intensive, 2-year training program designed to assist psychologists in acquiring advanced competencies and specialized training skills in clinical health psychology.
 The training curriculum provides an integrated program of study, using a practitioner-scholar model.
 The mission of the Clinical Health Psychology Fellowship is to provide advanced clinical and didactic training to support clinical excellence in health psychology through:

 - Providing a foundation in evidenced-based practice with medical patients,